AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 This is hands-down my favorite song from The Evpatoria Report.

 The soothing intro is pretty typical in post-rock, so don't let it fool you.
 It's a tease that gradually grows in intensity.
 And as the crescendo builds, you turn to face the sound.
 Start bobbing your head.
 Tapping your feet.
-Closing your eyes and letting it take over.

-Make it to 4:30, and the electric riffs become sharper.
-Your whole body's swinging now.

 And then the 5:15 bomb drops—so hard, in fact, that I just can't help but picture the whole band lighting on fire as they breathe a violent rage into their instruments.
 You're overcome with a head-banging, air-drumming fervor.